radumarias/syncoxiders/README.md

 - `clients`:
   - `CLI app`: a command line interface to interact with our service.
 It can also expose files with FUSE or other technologies
   - `libs`: we have libs in several languages.
 They can also expose files with FUSE or other technologies
-- `API`: we expose a REST API and gRPC that you can use to manage all operations and transfers.
+- `API`: we expose a REST API and gRPC service that you can use to manage all operations and transfers.
 It uses WebSockets to notify you about changes

 ![](https://github.com/radumarias/syncoxiders/blob/main/website/resources/clients.png?raw=true)